The Human League: 1977–1980: Early years, Reproduction, and Travelogue

-Ware and Marsh searched for a vocalist, but their first choice, Glenn Gregory, was unavailable (Gregory eventually became the lead singer of their subsequent band Heaven 17).
+Marsh and Ware's first choice, Glenn Gregory, was unavailable (Gregory eventually became the lead singer of their later band Heaven 17).
 Ware then decided to invite an old school friend, Philip Oakey, to join the band.
 Oakey was working as a hospital porter at the time and was known on the Sheffield social scene for his eclectic style of dress.
 Although he had no musical experience, Ware thought he would be ideal as lead singer for The Future as "he already looked like a pop star".
-When Ware called on Oakey, he found he was out, so asked him to join the Future by leaving a note stuck to his front door.
+When Ware called on Oakey, he found he was out, so asked him to join The Future by leaving a note stuck to his front door.
 He accepted the invitation, but early sessions were awkward.
 Oakey had never sung in front of an audience before, could not play keyboards and only owned a saxophone (which he could barely play).
-Listening to one of Ware and Marsh's demos, Oakey was inspired to write some lyrics which later became the single "Being Boiled".
+Listening to one of Marsh and Ware's demos, Oakey was inspired to write some lyrics which later became the single "Being Boiled".

 With a new line-up, sound, and vocalist, Ware decided that the band needed a new name.
 It would also allow them to approach record companies again from a different angle.
 Ware suggested "The Human League", after a group in the science-fiction board game StarForce: Alpha Centauri.
 In the game, the Human League arose in 2415 A.D. and were a frontier-oriented society that desired more independence from Earth.
 Oakey and Marsh agreed on the new name, and in early 1978 The Future became The Human League.

-The original Human League in July 1980.
-From left to right: Oakey, Wright, Marsh, Ware.
+The original Human League in 1980.
+From left to right: Philip Oakey, Adrian Wright, Ian Craig Marsh, Martyn Ware.

-Using Future material, the Human League released a demo tape to record companies under their new name.
+Using Future-era material, The Human League released a demo tape to record companies under their new name.
 The tape contained versions of "Being Boiled", "Toyota City" and "Circus of Death".
 Ware's friend Paul Bower of Sheffield new-wave band "2.3", who had just recorded a single for Bob Last's Edinburgh-based independent label Fast Product, took their demo to Last and he signed the band.

 The band released their first single, "Being Boiled", in June 1978, which became Fast Product's third release.
 Although a limited release—because it was unique and at odds with everything else on the market—it was picked up on by NME, who championed the band, although one guest reviewer, John Lydon of Public Image Limited, condemned the band as "trendy hippies".

-Boosted by critical praise, on 12 June 1978 the band played their first live gig together at Bar 2 in Sheffield's Psalter Lane Art College (latterly Sheffield Hallam University); a plaque commemorated the event until the Psalter Lane site officially closed on 31 August 2008.
+Boosted by critical praise, on 12 June 1978, the band played their first live gig together at Bar 2 in Sheffield's Psalter Lane Art College (latterly Sheffield Hallam University); a plaque commemorated the event until the Psalter Lane site officially closed on 31 August 2008.